znck/znck.dev/src/blog/articles/2020-appreciate-feedback/readme.md

 Who do you ask?
-Ask your manager, ask your peers, ask your friends, ask your partner, ask your parents, ask that person who listened you talk, ask that person who read your article, ask that maintainer who reviewed your pull request, ask that that person who depends on your work or your work depends on, ask everyone who you can, there is not a thing like too much feedback, ask as much you can.
+Ask your manager, ask your peers, ask your friends, ask your partner, ask your parents, ask that person who listened you talk, ask that person who read your article, ask that maintainer who reviewed your pull request, ask that person who depends on your work or your work depends on, ask everyone who you can, there is not a thing like too much feedback, ask as much you can.